robske110/SignServerStats/README.md

 - [x] Multi-line server hostnames

-- [ ] Make plugin event onAsyncUpdate for easier API use
+- [x] Create custom event onAsyncUpdate for easier API use

 - [ ] API should be able to also get other data (playernamelist, pluginlist)

 - [ ] Sign style config

+- [ ] FTPs?

 - [x] Tap sign to transfer